will-farrell/Engl.105-Unit.3/README.md

 ![data-viz](Data/uf8fA-hate-crime-victims-and-known-offenders-2.png)

 The following visualization does a good job at showing the difference percent ratio between victims and known offenders.
+Negative percentage shows the percent less of known offenders to victims of that ethnic group.
+Positive percentage shows the percent more of known offenders to victims.

 ![data-viz](Data/uf8fA-percent-difference-between-known-offenders-and-victims.png)